wonderw0man/wonderw0man/README.md

 - 💬 Ask me about umm Nothing. plEASE

 - 📫 How to reach me: Nah🙄!
 I mostly fly from earth to mars.
 So its imposibble.
-Sorry ya! :(
+Sorry ya!🙁

 - 😄 Pronouns: I like space .. btw its not a pronoun :p